jbmahaffey/Route_Check/README.md

 List of available switches when running the script are below:

-        * --variables variables.json           (This is the filename where you stored your variables, must be JSON)
+        * --variables variables.json           (This is the filename where you stored your variables, must be JSON.
+Default is variables.json)
         * --username username                  (Device Username)
         * --password password                  (Device Password)
         * --logging                            (Enable logging and set the leve to info, error, or debug)
+        * --check                              (IP address to trace to for network path, default is 8.8.8.8)